jonathondgebhardt/yasf/yasf.md

 ## object
 I dislike how add_child/add_component invalidates your handle to the child you add.
 Perhaps add_child/add_component could return a handle on success.

-## uuid
-Should uuid be an inherent part of object?

 ## History tracking
 Perhaps there could be a `component` that enables tracking the history of members.
 Some object could collect these `component`s and records the value of members.
 This would cleanly separate the "results" from the "configuration".
 Should I try to make this generic or should I provide an implementation for each "tracker"?